 U.S.S.
 Potemkin - NCC-1711

-Our episodes will focus on science fiction as well as action-adventure, humor, drama.
-Each production varies in its length; we're not restricting ourselves by following a typical four-act television format.
-Instead, writers are encouraged to think outside the box.
-We've produced short vignettes, half-hour episodes, and even a much longer episode currently in post-production.
+Our episodes focus on science fiction as well as action-adventure, humor and drama.
+Each production varies in its length; we don't restrict ourselves by following a typical four-act television format.
+Instead, our writers think outside the box.
+We've produced many vignettes (ranging from 6 to 15 mins), a half-hour episode, and even a full-length episode.
 Filming takes place in various locations in Southwest Georgia in order to take advantage of the wide variety of unique locations throughout the region.
-In addition to the sets we've built in Albany, we've filmed on a river front in Lee County, in the historic Radium Springs in Dougherty County, and we're looking at other exciting, unique locations throughout the region.
+In addition to the studio we've built in Albany, Georgia, we've filmed on a river front in Lee County, in the historic Radium Springs Gardens in Dougherty County, in downtown Americus, and we're looking at other exciting, unique locations throughout the region.

 All of this helps make Project: Potemkin a unique Star Trek fan film series!

 Star Trek ~ Project: Potemkin "Holding Pattern" S03-A Now On-Line!

 Till death do us part...
 Ensign T'Noshi awakens in a strange bed, in a strange house, on a strange, rainy world.
 Strangest of all is the man sleeping beside her.
 A man who claims to be her husband.
 Sometimes dying is harder than one would think...

 Starring Jeffrey Green, Aaron Renfroe and Christin Woods.
 Written by David Eversole.
 Directed by Randall Landers.
 Edited by Randall Landers.
 VFX by Chris Cameron and Randall Landers.
 Music by Tony Lunn.
 Co-Executive Producer: Rick Foxx.
 Web Series Creator/Executive Producer: Randall Landers.